pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/archive/attributes.md

 The Image Attribute Subpacket has been abused to store large amounts of data on the OpenPGP keyservers, and as a result most modern keyservers refuse to handle any User Attribute packets.
 We therefore deprecate the use of Image Attribute subpackets in User Attribute packets, and forbid them in Signature packets:

-* The Subpacket Registry should be updated to include "Image Attribute Subpacket (deprecated)" at code point 1, and marked as permitted for use in User Attribute packets.
+* The Subpacket Registry should be updated to include "Image Attribute Subpacket (deprecated)" at code point 1, and mark it as permitted for use in User Attribute packets.
 * The OpenPGP Image Attribute Encoding Format registry should be deleted.

 # New Subpacket Types